particle-iot/device-os/docs/build.md

 When building firmware, it's a good idea to build from `main`, since this offers additional features compared to building in the root directory.

+## Updating System Firmware (Photon)

+When building locally on the photon from the develop branch, it is necessary to update the system firware to the latest version:

+- put the Photon in DFU mode
+- `cd modules`
+- `make PLATFORM=photon all program-dfu`
+- You can optionally add `APP`/`APPDIR`/`TEST` values to the command above to build a specific user app.

+This will flash the latest system modules and the default user application to your device.

+A key indicator that this is necessary is that the Photon doesn't run your application after flashing, due to a version mis-match.
+(A future release will turn the LED purple to indicate Safe Mode when the user firmware isn't run.)

 # Quick Start